MCT-master/mct-master.github.io/_posts/2020-09-20-Music-Mood-Classifier.md

 * [fma_small.zip](https://os.unil.cloud.switch.ch/fma/fma_small.zip)

 It contains 8,000 tracks of 30 seconds.
 From this file, 400 tracks were selected, being 100 tracks addressed for each of the four categories.
 The collection of songs were tagged with the type of emotion that they convey.
-The pre-computed features were not used to this project, since one of the goals was to compare dierent combinations of feature extraction to nd the best accuracy specic for the task.
+The pre-computed features were not used to this project, since one of the goals was to compare different combinations of feature extraction to find the best accuracy specific for the task.

 ## [ Features ]

 The perception of emotion on music is typically related to a combination of acoustic attributes.
 Tempo, pitch, loudness, and timbre can be linked to arousal, while mode and harmony are usually related to valence.

 432 features were extracted from the audio files.
 The feature extraction methods were selected based on the characteristics of each pre-determined category.
-For instance, "Calm" and "Melancholic" can be very similar in tempo and energy, but dierentiate on harmonic and melodic content.
+For instance, "Calm" and "Melancholic" can be very similar in tempo and energy, but differentiate on harmonic and melodic content.

-The same happens to "Uplifting" and "Aggressive", where they have similar overall energy, but dierent tempo, tonal content, timbre, and dynamic.
+The same happens to "Uplifting" and "Aggressive", where they have similar overall energy, but different tempo, tonal content, timbre, and dynamic.

 During the evaluation of the impact that each feature extraction caused on the system efficacy, it was possible to observe that some features did not add much on the accuracy score but contributed to the consistency of the results between several training with distinct data split and random state numbers (repeated k-Fold Cross Validation).